bootdotdev/blog/content/python/rust-vs-python.md

 ## Rust vs Python: The Final Verdict

-To be frank, there is no “which is better Python or Rust” because the two languages are almost incomparable.
+To be frank, there is no "which is better Python or Rust" because the two languages are almost incomparable.

 Rust is modern and robust.
 Its performance rivals that of C/C++ and it’s a beast at developing and managing large enterprise systems, embedded systems, and file systems without breaking a sweat.